jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

   screen /dev/TTYDEVICE 115200

 Now, press the reset button on your ESP8266 board.
-In your ``screen`` session, you should see some garbarge characters followed by a version string and a prompt.
+In your ``screen`` session, you should see some garbage characters followed by a version string and a prompt.
 For example:

   .. image:: _static/micropython_version_prompt.png